-All content within this page has been reviewed and endorsed by
+All content within this page has been reviewed by

 Dr David Nunns, Consultant Gynaecologist